NAKAMURA SÔJÛRÔ

 Comments:

 Nakamura Sôjûrô was an outstanding and very popular wagotoshi, competing with Jitsukawa Enjaku I for the title of best Kamigata tachiyaku.
-It is said that Nakamura Sôjûrô and Jitsukawa Enjaku I were the equivalent in Ôsaka of Ichikawa Danjûrô IX and Onoe Kikugorô V in Edo.
+It was said that Nakamura Sôjûrô and Jitsukawa Enjaku I were the equivalent in Ôsaka of Ichikawa Danjûrô IX and Onoe Kikugorô V in Edo.
 Nakamura Sôjûrô also acted in a wider range of roles, from katakiyaku to onnagata (for example the difficult role of Sodehagi in "Ôshû Adachi-ga-Hara").
 He was opposed to the Meiji theater reforms and left temporarily the stage to open a dry goods business.
 Fans pressure was so strong that he returned quickly to the stage.

 The choice of this name was not at all related to another Nakamura Sôjûrô, who held this name in the first half of the eighteenth century, but was related to the Sawamura clan, more precisely to the Sawamura Sôjûrô line of actors: the name Gennosuke was usually held before taking the more prestigious name of Sôjûrô (this was the case for both Sawamura Sôjûrô IV and Sawamura Sôjûrô V).
 Nakamura Sôjûrô, who held the name of Gennosuke before joining the Nakamura clan, decided to use the first name Sôjûrô when he became a disciple of Nakamura Jakuemon I.

-Print made by Utagawa Yoshitaki in 1861
+Print made by Nakai Yoshitaki in 1861

 Print made by Toyohara Kunichika in 1873